Water-Melon/Melang/docs/reflection.md

 b();
 ```

-This example will output 'foo' on terminal either.
+This example will output `foo` on terminal either.